-Razer Raiju Ultimate in the test - PS4 controller for pro gamers
+Razer Raiju Ultimate Review - PS4 controller for pro gamers

 Suitable for: PS4 and PC

 Individual: Razer Chroma ™

 Battery: up to 11 hours

 1x transport bag

 Razer already had the in 2016 Raiju PS4 controller brought to life.
 Back then officially licensed and for pro-oriented players The concept of the gamepad was impressive due to its extended adjustment options and a particularly ergonomic design.